apache/calcite/site/_docs/howto.md

 {% highlight properties %}
 asfCommitterId=

 asfNexusUsername=
 asfNexusPassword=
 asfSvnUsername=
 asfSvnPassword=

+asfGitSourceUsername=
+asfGitSourcePassword=
 {% endhighlight %}

+Note: Both `asfNexusUsername` and `asfSvnUsername` are your apache id with `asfNexusPassword` and `asfSvnPassword` are corresponding password.

-Note: when https://github.com/vlsi/asflike-release-environment is used, the credentials are takend from `asfTest...` (e.g. `asfTestNexusUsername=test`)
+Note: when https://github.com/vlsi/asflike-release-environment is used, the credentials are taken from `asfTest...` (e.g. `asfTestNexusUsername=test`)

+Note: `asfGitSourceUsername` is your github id while `asfGitSourcePassword` is not your github password.
+You need to generate it in https://github.com/settings/tokens choosing `Personal access tokens`.

-Note: if you want to uses `gpg-agent`, you need to pass `useGpgCmd` property, and specify the key id via `signing.gnupg.keyName`.
+Note: if you want to uses `gpg-agent`, you need to pass anther properties:

+{% highlight properties %}
+useGpgCmd=true
+signing.gnupg.keyName=
+signing.gnupg.useLegacyGpg=
+{% endhighlight %}

-## Making a snapshot (for Calcite committers)
+## Making a snapshot

 Before you start:

 * Make sure you are using JDK 8.
+Note: you need Java 8u202 or later in case you use OpenJDK-based Java.
 * Make sure build and tests succeed with `-Dcalcite.test.db=hsqldb` (the default)

 {% highlight bash %}